SideStore/SideStore-Docs/guides/install.md

 * You can find this in Settings, under "General", and then "VPN & Device Management".

 6. Open SideStore and sign in with your Apple ID.
+When you finish, then follow the [finishing instructions](#Finishing-up).
 Enjoy!

 # Install via AltServer (Windows/Mac)

 Please note that if you use this method, you will have to generate a [pairing file](#pairing-file) yourself.
 As well, make sure that the non-Microsoft Store versions of [iCloud](https://updates.cdn-apple.com/2020/windows/001-39935-20200911-1A70AA56-F448-11EA-8CC0-99D41950005E/iCloudSetup.exe) and [iTunes](https://support.apple.com/en-us/HT210384) are installed, if you are running Windows.
+Before you start, make sure to [setup WireGuard](#Setting-up-WireGuard) and is within the [install requirements](#Install-Requirements)!

 The non-Microsoft Store version of iCloud was removed from Apple's website sometime in mid-September, 2022.
 The above link directs to an older version of iCloud that is still compatible, and still available directly from Apple's servers.